GreenAI-Uppa/GreenAI-Uppa.github.io/power_efficient_deep_learning.md

 feature_text: |
   ## ACML 2021 Power efficient deep learning Workshop
 layout: workshop
-feature_image: "/assets/ossau_lurien.png"
+feature_image: "/assets/background_workshop.png"
 excerpt: "Longer intro"
 aside: false
 ---

-Measure of consumption, light environmental impact, in this workshop, we expect to address these issues, based on both a theoretical and practical deep learning analysis of standard pipeline and new paradigms.
+"**Measure of energy consumption**", "**light environmental impact AI**", in this workshop we expect to address these issues, based on both a theoretical and practical deep learning analysis of standard pipeline and new paradigms.

 Join us to discover how energy hungry your deep learning is, and go to [the competition](/acml_competition) to improve it.